 I am super obsessed with this new resource!
 However, my first thought with any new resource (especially something this large) is how in the world am I going to organize all the pieces!?!
 Kristin gives us some great ideas in our podcast conversation such as…

 If you want to hear even more about our newest resource, our Sound Wall, then be sure to tune in to our recent podcast episode.
 “Making the Most out of Your Sound Wall” is episode 53 of Where the Primary Things Are.
 Not only will you hear a breakdown of this resource, but even more ideas and activities to do with your sound wall within your primary classroom!
 This is definitely one you don’t want to miss hearing!

-I cannot get over that Team Education to the Core jammed packed this resource with so many components!
+I cannot get over that Team Education to the Core jam-packed this resource with so many components!
 The first thought is, wow, how am I going to fit all of this in?
 Or where do I even start with a resource so large?

 However, I couldn’t have been more wrong.
-This resource is so manageable and user-friendly, but also naturally lends itself to student differentiation.
+This resource is manageable and user-friendly, but it also naturally lends itself to student differentiation.
 If you are a paid premium member you can also find this resource BUNDLED within the premium website!
-Due to the fact that this is a bundled resource within premium means it is not available to our free members.
+Due to the fact that this is a bundled resource within premium, it is not available to our free members.
 So be sure to become a premium member to gain access!

 Remember… this resource may “sound” /A/-mazing, because it truly is!

 Written By – Christopher Olson

 At Education to the Core, we exist to help our teachers build a stronger classroom as they connect with our community to find trusted, state-of-the-art resources designed by teachers for teachers.
 We aspire to be the world’s leading & most trusted community for educational resources for teachers.
 We improve the lives of every teacher and learner with the most comprehensive, reliable, and inclusive educational resources.